 When you're ready to move forward with a formal course, consider these resources as suggested guides:

 (choose your format: web-based, MS Word, Printable PDF with space for notes)

 Course Design Considerations

 Following the principles of backward design, we suggest that you consider your overarching goals as you consider the structure for your course.
 Be thinking on your desired learning outcomes as you explore the subsections below.

 Consider what course goals (disciplinary content, essential skills, etc) might be enhanced through a SL/CE experience.
 Work done the community without connection to disciplinary/course content is volunteering.
 Service, but not service learning.

 As both service learning and community-based learning involve forces outside the university, developing the community connection is key.
 In most cases, your connection with the community partner will have a direct effect on the outcomes for your course.
-Key elements include a shared goal, clear understanding of the procedures for the interaction and the role(s) your partner will play, Ideally, your partner will become a co-teacher for your course and have direct and significant impact on your students' learning (Check out Vanderbilt's Community Engaged Teaching Step-by-Step guide).
+Key elements include a shared goal, clear understanding of the procedures for the interaction and the role(s) your partner will play, Ideally, your partner will become a co-teacher for your course and have direct and significant impact on your students' learning.
 Deb Kladiviko, our Associate Director of Leadership and Service, leads our faculty/community connections efforts.

 To avoid repeating historical errors of the Savior Complex and blind leadership from ivory towers, our SL/CE efforts emphasize the community's voice, recognize our partners as co-directors and co-instructors, and seeks reciprocity in all our relationships.

 Also check out our Community Partner page desgined to help faculty create and maintain quality, reciprocal relationships.

 The following table highlights critical areas of course format and provides links to more detailed information.